-Eligible WIC families receive one set of Farmer Market Nutrition Program checks each season to purchase locally grown produce.
+Eligible WIC participants receive a set of Farmer Market Nutrition Program checks to purchase locally grown produce.

 The checks (five $6 checks) can be used between June 1st and October 31st at authorized farmer markets and farm stands, but not at grocery stores.
 (The WIC farmer market checks are in addition to the benefits you receive on your eWIC card to purchase fruits and vegetables at the grocery store.)

 For more information, visit the Wisconsin Farmers Market Nutrition Program page.

 August 3, 10, 17, 31 (Skip August 24)